 Copyright Statement for Special Collections

-Property rights reside with the University of North Carolina.
 Unless transferred to UNC Asheville upon time of donation, copyright is retained by the creators of the records and their heirs.
-For permission to publish or to reproduce materials please contact Gene Hyde, Head of Special Collections and University Archives, at firstname.lastname@example.org
+For permission to publish or to reproduce materials please contact please contact us at (828) 251-6645 or firstname.lastname@example.org.

 Permission is required to display, publish, or publicly use materials from Special Collections, and any such use must credit the D.H.
 Ramsey Library, Special Collections, University of North Carolina at Asheville.
 Our Permission to Use Form is available here.
 Copyright is retained by the creators of certain items in the collection, or their descendents, as stipulated by United States copyright law.